fled-dev/CryptoDrain/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-SeedSweeper is a Python program developed to streamline the process of sweeping crypto wallets using just the seed phrase, without the need for a derivation path.
-With SeedSweeper, you can securely and quickly withdraw crypto wallets in a matter of seconds, saving you time and effort.
+CryptoDrain is a Python program developed to streamline the process of sweeping crypto wallets using just the seed phrase, without the need for a derivation path.
+With CryptoDrain, you can securely and quickly withdraw crypto wallets in a matter of seconds, saving you time and effort.

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+SeedSweeper is built using Python 3.11, a powerful and versatile programming language, along with the python-bitcoinlib library, which provides extensive support for working with Bitcoin-related cryptographic functions.
+Python 3.11 provides a wide range of features and libraries that make it an ideal choice for developing SeedSweeper, while python-bitcoinlib enhances the program's capabilities by providing robust support for Bitcoin-specific operations.

 * ![Python]

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->